Ruubarb/CS50_Notes/Week 4 - Memory/PSet4/recover/pseudocode.md

 ## Pseudocode

-    fopen raw file as read-only
+	open raw file as read-only
-    while fread buffer == 512 bytes
-    	if block == jpeg_header
-        	headerCheck == 1 //means a header has been found if jpgCheck == 1
-            	fclose jpeg
+	while loop through each 512-byte sized block if the block[0], [1], [2], [3] equal a jpeg header headerCheck variable is set to 1
+			if the jpegCheck variable equals 1
+				close the current jpeg being written
-            	sprintf jpeg
+				save that jpeg
 			else
-        		fwrite new jpeg
+				write a new jpeg file
-    	if headerCheck == 1
+			if the headerCheck variable equals 1
-    		jpgCheck == 1 //means this belongs to current jpeg file fwrite block
+				jpegCheck variable is set to 1
+				write jpeg block
-	fclose last jpeg
+	close last jpeg
-	fclose memcard
+	close raw file